-The students will be paired with a faculty mentor in the division of cornea, oculoplastics, retina, or glaucoma.
+Students will be paired with a faculty mentor in the division of cornea, oculoplastics, retina, or glaucoma.
 Upon completion of the program, the student will be encouraged to submit an abstract to a national meeting and submit work for publication in a peer-reviewed journal.
 The student will also have the opportunity to gain clinical experience in ophthalmology and attend weekly Grand Rounds, conferences, and resident didactics.

 The program is open to all students who are underrepresented in medicine and have successfully completed their first year of medical school.
 We define the following groups as underrepresented: Black (African American or African), Latino/Hispanic, American Indian, Alaska Native, Native Hawaiian or Pacific Islander.
 We will also consider applications from students of socioeconomically disadvantaged backgrounds.

 - Underrepresented group(s) with which you identify